 These consolidated financial statements have been prepared on a going concern basis which assumes that the Corporation will be able to continue in operation for the foreseeable future and meet its obligations in the normal course of business.
+Accordingly, these consolidated financial statements do not include any adjustments to the amounts and classifications of assets and liabilities that might be necessary should the Corporation be unable to continue as a going concern.
+Such adjustments could be material.

 The Corporation has incurred ongoing losses and will continue to incur further losses in the course of exploring its mineral properties.
-During the year ended May 31, 2022 the Corporation incurred a net loss of \$7,686,141 and as of that date has a deficit of \$35,951,431 (2021 - \$28,595,233).
+During the year ended May 31, 2023, the Corporation incurred a net loss of \$3,482,147 (2022 - \$7,686,141) and as of that date has a deficit of \$38,449,273 (2022 - \$35,951,431).
 The Corporation has historically relied on the issuance of share capital to fund its operations.
 Although the Corporation has been successful in raising equity financing in the past, there is no assurance that such financing will continue to be available with acceptable terms.
 These uncertainties may cast significant doubt about the Corporation's ability to continue as a going concern.